madhucemk/interview-dotnet/README.md

 # Expectations
 Implement the above listed requirements in a manner you see fitting.
 Demonstrate design and implementation aspects you feel are important in a software project.

+# Publish
+Publish your implementation under your own github account.